Harry-Johnston/Training-Log/README.md

 Ensure your local database host, username and password details are correct in:

-Providing you're running the PHP server, the application will now be available, bask in the coolness!
+The application will now be up and running, You'd best get training hard so you can log some sessions!
 ### Created by:

 - Harry Johnston [@Harry-Johnston](https://github.com/Harry-Johnston)